 An interesting service call recently.
 The customer said that an area of about 20 square yards was bulging up like a water bed.
 This was an industrial complex with 2" main irrigation pipes.
 They had shut off the water and let it settle for a week before calling me.
 On this Friday afternoon, it was still very soggy.
 I suggested that we give it until Monday to dry out a little more before turning the water back on to find the water leak.
-I then got the idea to poke holes while it was still soggy that might let the water escape on Monday.
+I then got the idea to poke holes while it was still soggy that might let the water escape.
 I took a steel rod and made a matrix poking a hole every two feet.
 The ground was swelling because just like the clay soil keeps the water from penetrating deep, it was keeping the water from coming to the surface.
 A large area like this could have taken a long time and lots of digging to find the source.
 On Monday I turned on the water and started walking off the area.
 I immediately found water gushing out of one of the holes I had made.
 I stuck in my shovel to mark the spot and ran to turn off the water.
 I cut out a piece of sod and found a flow of water.
 I stuck my arm down and could feel a broken pipe.
 The customer had recently had heavy equipment out there repairing a sewer problem and the weight of the equipment in wet soil had broken the pipe.
 I dug it out and cut off the broken elbow.
 I also noticed some movement and found the lower fitting, while not broke, was not holding.
 Gluing that fitting, replacing the broken elbow, and connecting the pipe with a compression union solved the problem.